-1See clause 3(c)(2) and (d)(2) of rule XIII of the Rules of the House of Representatives.
+1See also clauses 3(c)(2) and (d)(2) of rule XIII of the Rules of the House of Representatives.

-- (b) UP-TO-DATE TABULATIONS OF CONGRESSIONAL BUDGET ACTION.- - (1) The Director of the Congressional Budget Office shall issue to the committees of the House of Representatives and the Senate reports on at least a monthly basis detailing and tabulating the progress of congressional action on bills and joint resolutions providing new budget authority or providing an increase or decrease in revenues or tax expenditures for each fiscal year covered by a concurrent resolution on the budget.
-Such reports shall include but are not limited to an upto-date tabulation comparing the appropriate aggregate and functional levels (including outlays) included in the most recently adopted concurrent resolution on the budget with the levels provided in bills and joint resolutions reported by committees or adopted by either House or by the Congress, and with the levels provided by law for the fiscal year preceding the first fiscal year covered by the appropriate concurrent resolution.
+(b) UP-TO-DATE TABULATIONS OF CONGRESSIONAL BUDGET AC-TION.-

+(1) The Director of the Congressional Budget Office shall issue to the committees of the House of Representatives and the Senate reports on at least a monthly basis detailing and tabulating the progress of congressional action on bills and joint resolutions providing new budget authority or providing an increase or decrease in revenues or tax expenditures for each fiscal year covered by a concurrent resolution on the budget.
+Such reports shall include but are not limited to an upto-date tabulation comparing the appropriate aggregate and functional levels (including outlays) included in the most recently adopted concurrent resolution on the budget with the levels provided in bills and joint resolutions reported by committees or adopted by either House or by the Congress, and with the levels provided by law for the fiscal year preceding the first fiscal year covered by the appropriate concurrent resolution

 (2) The Committee on the Budget of each House shall make available to Members of its House summary budget scorekeeping reports.
-Such reportstabulations provided under subsection (b)(1); and (C) shall be based on information provided under subsection (b)(1) without substantive revision.
+Such reportssection (b)(1) without substantive revision.